MinchinWeb/blog.minchin.ca/content/20181025-cname-plugin-121-for-pelican-released.md

   [shared repository](https://github.com/getpelican/pelican-plugins) rather
   than via PyPI.
-- **v1.0.4** was released to make sure the license file was included in the distrubtion uploaded to PyPI.
+- **v1.0.4** was released to make sure the license file was included in the distribution uploaded to PyPI.
 - **v1.1.0** was me reworking the release process to be based on my *[minchin.releaser](https://github.com/MinchinWeb/minchin.releaser)*.
-I was already using an earlier version of the scripts, but I find it helpful to have my release process stardardized and semi-automated.
+I was already using an earlier version of the scripts, but I find it helpful to have my release process standardized and semi-automated.
 This in turn is part of the reason there have so many small releases: it's easy to do.
 So easy, that these last three releases were all pushed out today!
 - **v1.2.0** added support for protocol-less `SITEURL` settings.
 I've been in